Debugging in Next.js

 In Server Code

-In VS Code → Run & Debug → Attach to Node.js Process.
+- In VS Code — open Run & Debug → Attach to Node.js Process and select the Next.js process.

-Now the code will stop before execution, and you can analyze variables step by step.
+Now you can set breakpoints in server code and analyze variables step by step.

 3. Debugging API Routes (app/api/)